Another Level (group)

-Another Level were a British soul and R&B-influenced boy band that formed in 1997 and broke up in 2000, consisting of Mark Baron, Dane Bowers, Bobak Kianoush and Wayne Williams.
-They achieved seven top ten singles, including the 1998 number-one "Freak Me".
+Another Level is an English soul and R&B-influenced boy band that formed in 1997 originally consisting of Mark Baron, Dane Bowers, Bobak Kianoush and Wayne Williams.
+They achieved seven top ten singles, including the band's only number one single "Freak Me" in 1998.

-In 2013, the band were about to reunite for the ITV2 documentary, The Big Reunion however, Williams and Baron chose not to take part in the show.
+In 2013, the band were about to reunite for the ITV2 documentary The Big Reunion; however, Williams and Baron chose not to take part in the show.
 Bowers was the only member to take part in the show and joined the supergroup 5th Story along with Kenzie from Blazin' Squad and former soloists Adam Rickitt, Kavana and Gareth Gates.

-On 30 November 2014, it was reported that Another Level could make a comeback, but nothing happened.
+According to the British Phonographic Industry (BPI), Another Level has been certified for sales of 400,000 albums and 1 million singles in the UK.

 Career

-Formation and early career (1994–2000)

 Dane Bowers and Wayne Williams were both students of the BRIT School of Performing Arts & Technology in the London Borough of Croydon when they were discovered.
 Williams enrolled at the school in 1995, while Bowers was in the year below, but started in 1994.

 Another Level were originally conceived by Nick Raphael and Christian Tattersfield for their new record label project Northwestside Records, a BMG sub-label in the United Kingdom that had also signed Jay-Z's Roc-A-Fella Records unit in 1998.
+The group originally consisted of Mark Baron, Bobak Kianoush and Williams, but Williams soon persuaded Bowers to join the group.
 Due to Northwestside's position as an urban marketed record label, a number of R&B and hip hop stars guested on Another Level's songs.
 These included Jay-Z, Ghostface Killah and TQ, amongst others.

-Another Level had seven top 40 singles in two years, including 1998's UK Singles Chart number one "Freak Me" (a cover of the 1993 hit by US group Silk), and a platinum-selling, eponymous debut album.
+Another Level had seven top 40 singles in two years, including 1998's UK singles chart number one "Freak Me" (a cover of the 1993 hit by US group Silk), and a platinum-selling, eponymous debut album.

-1999's gold-selling Nexus followed, along with BRIT Awards nominations, and the opening slot on Janet Jackson's European tour.
-In early 2000, the group split after Kianoush and Williams left the group in 1999.